harshi-saha/harshi-saha.github.io/_pages/teaching.md

 - **Course Description** [\[link\]](https://catalog.ucsd.edu/courses/DSC.html#dsc80)**:**

-  This course bridges lower- and upper-division data science courses as well as methods courses in other fields.
+  This course bridges lower- and upper-division data science courses as well as methods in other fields.
 Students master the data science life-cycle and learn many of the fundamental principles and techniques of data science spanning algorithms, statistics, machine learning, visualization, and data systems.